Skip to Content

 Texas Fair Housing Act: An Overview

 Texas landlords obtain certain responsibilities after establishing a lease with a tenant.
-Among this range of responsibilities is abiding by the state’s fair housing laws.
+Among this range of responsibilities is abiding by the state’s fair housing laws and avoiding committing housing discrimination.

-Fair housing laws require landlords to treat tenants without discrimination on the basis of certain protected classes.
+The Texas Fair Housing Act requires a housing provide to treat tenants without housing discrimination on the basis of certain protected classes.
 The laws apply in all interactions landlords have with tenants, including when you’re marketing your property, screening prospective tenants, or even when evicting the tenant.

-If you’re looking to rent out a property in Texas or simply want to learn more, here’s everything you need to know about the Fair Housing Act.
+If you’re a landlord looking to rent out a property in Texas or simply want to learn more to avoid discrimination, here’s everything you need to know about the Texas Fair Housing Act.

 What Is Fair Housing?

-All Americans have a right to choose housing without being discriminated against.
-It is a collective set of federal, state, and local laws ensuring equal access to rental and homeownership opportunities.
+All Americans have a fair housing right to find a place to live without facing housing discrimination.
+The Fair Housing Act is a collective set of federal, state, and local laws ensuring equal access to rental and homeownership opportunities.

-The Federal Fair Housing Act provides protections and outlaws discrimination on the basis of seven classes.
-Which are: race, color, religion, nationality, sex, familial status, and disability.
+The Federal Fair Housing Act provides protections and outlaws housing discrimination on the basis of seven classes.
+These are race, color, religion, sex, national origin, familial status, and disability.

 Does Texas Have Fair Housing Laws?

-Yes, fair housing laws in Texas are the same as what is covered under the federal Fair Housing Act.
+Yes, fair housing in Texas is covered by federal law.
 Texas doesn’t have additional protected classes.

-The Texas Fair Housing Act protects individuals looking to:
+The Texas Fair Housing Act protects from discrimination individuals looking to:

 • Rent or buy a home.